Internet-speed development

 Internet-Speed development is an Agile Software Development development method using a combined spiral model/waterfall model with daily builds aimed at developing a product with high speed.

 It was developed in the late nineties because software development was changing rapidly.
 Companies were having problems delivering products with the correct requirements within the time scheduled for the project and as such were changing to more agile software development methods.
 More details about how the internet-speed method was developed can be seen in the evolutionary map in the paper of Abrahamsson.

-Main ideas behind Internet-Speed Development

-Often one of the biggest problems in software engineering is that the requirements change quickly and the internet-speed development method was created to adapt to this situation.
-The idea is to combine two main standards in software engineering models namely the spiral model and the waterfall model into a new model and base a new software engineering method on this new model.
-The main disadvantage of the waterfall model was that it was very rigid and not very flexible when it comes to changes in requirements, while the disadvantage of the spiral model was that it was not very structured.
-The idea behind internet-speed development is that the combination of these models will result in a method which does not have these disadvantages and is a better method to use in situations where requirements can change rapidly, but the project has to be executed in a structured way.

 Goal of the method

 The goal of the internet-speed development method is to allow software developers to perform a project in a structured way, but still be able to adapt to the needs of the customer.
 It aims to deliver a software product in a short time through intensive development.
 The method provides a means to deliver a fully implemented system and also has ways to determine progress in a project through the use of milestones.
 One of the main versions of this method is created by Microsoft and is called the Microsoft Solutions Framework.